slamora/brackets-wiki/Typing-Speed-Mini-Spec.md

 * General Tests for both full editors and inline CSS editors
     * Typing a single char
-    * Typing a sequence of 80 chars (WPM from 20 to 80)
+    * Typing a sequence of 80 chars (15ms, 30ms and 100ms intervals)
     * Deleting a single char
-    * Deleting a sequence of 80 chars (WPM from 20 to 80)
+    * Deleting a sequence of 80 chars (15ms, 30ms and 100ms intervals)

 ### Performance Investigation Notes